 Most of the SEO plugins, such as the Yoast or the All-In-One SEO Pack won’t create dynamic versions of canonical links.

-If content of your page chages when pretty permalink or query parameter is appended to the page name, you may find the need to customize the canonical URL.
+If content of your page changes when pretty permalink or query parameter is appended to the page name, you may need to customize the canonical URL.

 You can use our free plugin No Canonical to modify or remove the canonical URL.
 The plugin works with both premium and a free versions of the Staff List.

 No Canonical plugin works only with the following SEO plugins:

 The plugin can modify or remove the canonical URL on a page by page basis.

 No Canonical won’t work with other SEO plugins or no SEO plugin.

 Modify or remove the canonical URL on a page by page basis.

 - Go to SEO meta box, canonical URL.

 - Enter: no-canonical or any other option listed below.